-The basic steps in the income approach are (1) estimate potential gross income; (2) deduct for vacancy and collection loss; (3) add miscellaneous income; (4) determine operating expenses; (5) deduct operating expenses to determine net income before discount, recapture, and taxes; (6) select the proper capitalization rate; (7) determine the appropriate capitalization procedure to be used; and (8) capitalize the net income into an estimate of property value by dividing the net operating income by the capitalization rate.
+The basic steps in the income approach are (1) estimate potential gross income; (2) deduct for vacancy and collection loss; (3) add miscellaneous income; (4) determine operating expenses; (5) deduct operating expenses to determine net income before discount, recapture, and taxes; (6) select the proper capitalization rate; (7) determine the appropriate capitalization procedure to be used; (8) capitalize the net income into an estimate of property value by dividing the net operating income by the capitalization rate.4 generally obtained from the Marshall and Swift Publication Company.
+The advantage of the cost approach is that it is applicable to most improved properties.